qdrant/landing_page/qdrant-landing/content/articles/io_uring.md

 resides fully in memory, of course), so it is a prime candidate for possible improvements.

-If you run Qdrant on linux, you can enable the io\_uring based storage backend with the following in your configuration:
+If you run Qdrant on Linux, you can enable the io\_uring based storage backend with the following in your configuration:

 ```yaml